microsoft/pxt-arcade/docs/hardware/raspberry-pi/wooden-cabinet.md

 # MakeCode Arcade Wooden Cabinet

-This guide will let you build the same Arcade cabinets found in the MakeCode team roon in Microsoft offices.
+This guide will let you build the same Arcade cabinets that are found in the MakeCode team room at the Microsoft offices.

 ![Arcade cabinet](/static/hardware/raspberry-pi/wooden-cabinet/gallery.jpg)

 ### ~ hint

-#### WARNING Power Tools needed
+#### WARNING: Power Tools required

 To complete this project, you will need access to power tools.
 Make sure to follow all safety procedures or ask a professional for help.